 With the advent of iCloud and it’s potential, many people have started using it to store different types of information such as photos and music.
-Sometimes, you just want to download photos from iCloud onto your personal zip drive or a USB drive.
+Sometimes, you just want to download pictures from iCloud onto your personal flash drive or a USB drive.
 This article shows you how to do that in simple five steps.

 What’s iCloud Photo Library?

 iCloud Photo Library stores every photo and video you take and keeps them up to date on all your devices.
 Any edits you make are automatically updated everywhere. iCloud Photo Sharing makes it easy to share photos and videos with exactly the people you want to see them.

 The iCloud library stores the original resolution photos and videos and stores a lightweight version on your device.
 This feature has been an excellent addition as it saves a lot of storage space on your device.

 As a result, many users have seen their number of photos in their iCloud account grow over the last few years.
 Although the iCloud makes it easy to share the images with your friends and family, sometimes you just want to download them to your personal drive and keep them handy ..Just-in-Case…You never know.

 Here are the necessary steps to download all your photos from iCloud and store it on a USB or a zip drive: